-Down the thick white snowy catwalk, Cara Delevigne, one of Lagerfeld’s favorite models, opened the show in an outfit that perfectly summed up the heritage Lagerfeld left behind at this house.
+Down the thick white snowy catwalk, Cara Delevigne opened the show in an outfit that perfectly summed up the heritage Lagerfeld left behind.
 The black and white long tweed checked trouser suit and coat, worn with a décolletage full of pearls, was both sophisticated and smart.
-And, Delevigne walked with purpose as she wore it; as always Lagerfeld wanted to create clothing for women who had somewhere to be.
-By the end of the show, just like a bright pristine morning after an overnight snowfall has transformed the world, this collection, the audience was left speechless and transfixed.
+And, Delevigne walked with purpose as she wore it; as always, Lagerfeld wanted to create clothing for women who had somewhere to be.
+By the end of the show, just like a bright pristine morning after an overnight snowfall has transformed the world, the audience was left speechless and transfixed.
 Fashion will never look like this again.

 2. Saint Laurent Takes the Night